pyc28/tg_members_scraper_and_adder/README.md

 Contact me to get a demo or more details.

 ### 🛒 How to buy
 You can contact me to buy this program.
-Accepted payment methods: Payeer, Cryptocurrency.
-Price for this tool would be $35
+The price of this tool would be $35.

 ### 💡 Features of the script
 1. Scrape multiple groups at the same time.